devops-snap-shoot/snap-hero/README.md

 [**https://textrank-summarizer.herokuapp.com/**](https://textrank-summarizer.herokuapp.com/)

-A simple web application that uses the [TextRank](https://github.com/summanlp/textrank) algorithm to summarize text.
+A web application that Discover and Create content using AI algorithms.
 The application is built with [Streamlit](https://www.streamlit.io) and deployed on Heroku using a GitHub action and Docker.

 ---